Beef Shishkabob

 Of course you can always use metal skewers.
 You’ll find all kinds of shapes and sizes of skewers.
 The flat type tend to hold everything in place better than round.
 Some have handles, some don’t.
 The handles help with something to grab onto for turning your Shishkabobs but they tend to be more expensive.

 So now you have some tricks up your sleeve for making awesome Shishkabobs.
 If you have any leftover veggie chunks you can toss them on the grill too.
 Prefer chicken?
 You would love Chicken Souvlaki Skewers.
-Either type of protein with a simple starch dish like Orzo with Smokey Tomato Vinaigrette is a perfect side dish.
+Either type of protein with a simple side dish like Orzo with Smokey Tomato Vinaigrette is a perfect match.

 Here’s the recipe: